sunilpaulmathew/sNotz/docs/_pages/faq.md

 <hr>

-<h3 style="color: green">Q2: Who is sNotz for?</h3>
+<h3 style="color: green">Q2: To whom sNotz made for?</h3>

-sNotz is for made everyone who loves simplicity, privacy, and security.
+sNotz is made for everyone who loves simplicity, privacy, and security.

 <hr>